 The Australian Securities and Investment Commission (ASIC) surveyed the general public to gauge their thoughts on financial wellness in a report titled ‘Exploring Financial Wellbeing in the Australian Context’.
 The results informed a collective definition of financial wellbeing, which we shared below:

 “Financial wellbeing is when a person is able to meet expenses and has some money left over, is in control of their finances and feels financially secure, now and in the future.”

 Why is this idea of financial wellness so important?
 To understand the impact, we need to take a look at how a lack of financial wellbeing affects individuals.
-AMP paints a picture of how an unstable financial situation can negatively impact employees:
+An unstable financial situation can negatively impact employees:

-- There are currently 2.44 million Australians suffering from financial stress
+- There are currently an estimated 2.44 million Australians suffering from financial stress

 - In the workplace, this results in two in five Australian workers experiencing financial stress during their careers – with nearly half feeling financially stressed for an average of six and a half years or more